bellaroseee/old-website/README.md

-# Old Portfolio Website with HTML, CSS and JavaScript
+# Old Portfolio Website
+one page website built with HTML, CSS and JavaScript.

 ## Demo